danielmcheng1/drone/writeup.md

 ## Android App Development
 ### Initial Build (Alpha)
+Android was chosen as the development platform for two reasons:
+1. __Existing hardware__: I had an Android phone readily available for installing and debugging
+2. __Flexibility__: Android generally offers more developer control (e.g. I was more likely to be able to control and access where photos were stored locally)

 I had two options for learning Android app development:
 1. Ground-up Approach: Watch tutorial videos, learn Android basics, test out a sample app
 2. Copy and Modify: